robcarver17/pysystemtrade/docs/userguide.md

 Can also be referenced like so: `systems.futures.rules.ewmac`

 Also note that the list of data for the rule will also be in the form of string references to methods in the system object.
-So for example to get the daily price we'd use the method system.rawdata.daily_prices(instrument_code) (for a list of all the data methods in a system see [stage methods](#table_system_stage_methods) ).
-In the trading rule specification this would be "rawdata.daily_prices".
+So for example to get the daily price we'd use the method `system.rawdata.daily_prices(instrument_code)` (for a list of all the data methods in a system see [stage methods](#table_system_stage_methods) ).
+In the trading rule specification this would be shown as "rawdata.daily_prices".

 If no data is included, then the system will default to passing a single data item - the price of the instrument.
-Finally if other_arg keyword arguments are missing then the function will use it's own defaults.
+Finally if any or all the `other_arg` keyword arguments are missing then the function will use it's own defaults.

 At this stage we can also remove any trading rules that we don't want.
 We also ought to modify the forecast scalars, forecast weights and probably the forecast diversification multiplier.